Shamita Shetty: Media image

 In 2016, Shetty walked the ramp during Lakme Fashion Week for Divya Reddy.
 In 2017, she walked the India International Jewellery Week ramp for Surya Golds.
 She also walked the ramp for Swarovski Gemstones at GJC NITE 2019.
 In 2020, she was the showstopper for designer Priya Machineni's spring collection at Lotus India Fashion Week.

 Shetty has featured on covers of magazines like The Lifestyle Journalist, G Magazine, Stuff Magazine, iCraze, Women Fitness Magazine, Femina India and Fitlook Magazine.

 Personal life

 Shetty met actor Rakesh Bapat on the sets of Bigg Boss OTT 1 and they began dating in September 2021.
 The couple broke up in July 2022.

+Shetty is an avid fitness and wellness enthusiast.
+She is often seen promoting workout routines, meditation and yoga.
+She also enjoys painting and has two cats, Phoebe and Loki.
+She enjoys gardening and has greenery such as spider plants, snake plants, creepers, and flowers at her home.